maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 | 10 | 3.9946 | 0.9047 |
 | 11 | 3.9946 | 0.0000 |

 **Conclusion**: Coarse-grained entropy grows at ≈ 1 bit/step, consistent with the tent map's KS entropy.
 It saturates at log₂16 = 4 bits.
-This validates L(t) ~ h_KS · t until saturation.

 ### 6.3 Continuous Case (Fixed Resolution)